 - The exchange rate between the currencies of the country of origin and the destination country.

 - The costs of transport to and from the destination country.

 - The price of goods and services the traveller consumes in the destination country.

 European tour operators are not open about the purchasing prices of their tourism products.
-According to industry experts, their margins range between 10–25%, for the luxury tourism segment this can be even higher.
+According to industry experts, their margins vary between 10–25%, for the luxury tourism segment, this can be even higher.
 Prices of holiday packages vary widely as they depend on a lot of factors, such as:

 - modes of transport